rkirtii/Store-Project/README.md

 ## Screenshots
-(If screenshot is not availabe, click on the lick
+(If screenshot is not availabe, click on the link)

 All items and stores